metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 example: https://en.wikipedia.org/wiki/The_Silmarillion#Posthumous_publication
 * parts (work has part)
 when a work consists of several sub-parts, this is used to link each part to the mother work.
- * excerpts
-links a work to a work it contains an excerpt of
+ * excerpts: links a work to another work that is quoted verbatim
  * quotation
- * citation/reference
-   something about references can also be things like informations specify "parafrases" -> cites is these are the sources of that text explain the difference between citation and excerpt. excerpt is a section of text verbatim, a paragraph taken from whatever a citation is instead a work (book) used as a source for whatever in *this* work, usually this is more common for non-fiction. reference material will often have a bunch of these.
+ * citation/reference: contrarily to excerpts, cites or refers to another work without copying its content

-- *it is derived from another work*, for example: a translation, an adaptation, a revision, a reconstruction, a parody, an inspiration;
+* derived from another work, for example: a translation, an adaptation, a revision, a reconstruction, a parody, an inspiration;
-- *it contains the content from another work or is contained in another work*, for example: a [fix-up](https://en.wikipedia.org/wiki/Fix-up), a poetry cycle, an excerpt, a quote;
+* contains/is contained in another work, for example: a [fix-up](https://en.wikipedia.org/wiki/Fix-up), a poetry cycle, an excerpt, a quote;
--  for example: a citation.
+*  for example: a citation.

 Except for cases such as a fix-up or a poetry cycle as mentioned above, a discrete work should not represent a collection of works.